iaomw/Tracer/README.md

 ### Problems
 - Using too many SIMD commands could block the main thread.
-- Sometimes, memory costing is high when launching the app.
-- Need better seeding for pcg-random on GPU.
 - Inconsistent Metal shader running results on AMD and Intel GPU.